 We offer a range of courses and events throughout the year, open to all who wish to expand their understanding of faith, theology, Christian ministry and discipleship, for personal or professional development.

 These courses and events are open to all, and there is something for everyone – whether you are new to Christian faith or an experienced church leader.

 There is always lots on offer at LKC, please sign up to our newsletter, follow us on social media and watch out for the latest news.

 If you are interested in applying for one of our Undergraduate or Postgraduate courses head over to our Application Process page where you can download the application form and find out more about your next steps.

-You are welcome to study individual modules from our Theology, Ministry and Mission courses on a not-for-credit basis.
+You are welcome to study individual modules from our Theology, Ministry and Mission or Chaplaincy Studies courses on a not-for-credit basis.
 This enables you to enjoy engaging in a specific subject alongside others who are studying for degrees.
 You might want to study a Biblical language such as Greek or Hebrew (now offered online), refresh your ideas on mission or working with young people, or explore issues of sustainability, postcolonial theology or faith and intersectionality!
 There are a huge range of options available, during the week or at evenings or weekends to suit your schedule.

 Courses often last around 3 hours a week for eight weeks, but some may be on four full days, or in 1.5 hour sessions spread over a longer period.

 All courses undertaken through our CPD Open Learning programme offer a certificate of participation on completion, for your personal or professional records.

 A full list of modules available for 2022-23 (including delivery times and costs) can be found here, while a more descriptive overview of all modules available at Luther King Centre can be found here.